astropy/astropy/docs/coordinates/inplace.rst

 another coordinate frame with different data you should use `~astropy.coordinates.BaseCoordinateFrame.realize_frame`, this is the safest way to change the data in a frame as it creates a new frame with that data.

-Due to the fact that this creates a new frame it is relatively slow, and in some situations it is required that the data is replaced inside a frame with minimal changes to the frame for maximum speed.
+Creating a new frame can be relatively slow, however, particularly for scalar coordinates.
+Hence some situations may require that data by changed in-place in an already existing frame object.
 This modification can be done by modifiying the values of the representation data as follows::

     >>> import astropy.units as u